maxima1ist/test-task-dual-lab/README.md

 Programming Test: Bus Stop

 File "install.sh" for installation.
 Then "timetable.out" for execution.<br>
-Or just "./run.sh" from your comand line.
+Or just "./run.sh" from your command line.

 Tested on Linux ubuntu 20.04.